 Paper presentations on panels should last no longer than 20 minutes.
 Because of the limited time (which includes both orally delivered material and any visual clips) most papers attempt to make only two or three major points.
 Clip time should be included in the total 20 minutes.

-Please Note: Panel and Workshop Sessions are one hour and 45 minutes in length.
+Please Note: Panel, Workshop and Roundtable Sessions are one hour and 45 minutes in length.
 When there are more than three or four presenters, the chair is responsible for allocating an equal amount of time for each.
 Sessions run concurrently and continuously throughout the day.
 Caucus, Scholarly Interest Group and committee meetings are scheduled throughout the day.
 Consequently rooms must be cleared promptly at the end of the time period to allow for the next panel, workshop or meeting.

 Can I present a paper in a language other than English?